log4mongo/log4mongo-python/README.rst

 This periodical flush can also be deactivated with ``buffer_periodical_flush_timing=False``, thus avoiding the timer thread to be created.

-Buffer size is configurable, as well as the log level for early flush (default is CRITICAL):
+Buffer size is configurable, as well as the log level for early flush (default is ``logging.CRITICAL``):

 .. code-block:: python